 The fledgling Monthly Meeting suffered a temporary setback when, due to reduced membership, it was laid down and became a Preparative Meeting under Chester Monthly Meeting.
-However in the latter years of the 19th century movement of Quakers from the city to the suburbs stimulated further interest in Quaker community in Lansdowne and, particularly, in a Friends school.
+However in the later years of the 19th century movement of Quakers from the city to the suburbs stimulated further interest in Quaker community in Lansdowne and, particularly, in a Friends school.

 At the turn of the 20th century continued population growth, and the foresight and dedication of Friends in Lansdowne to establish the school, contributed to Lansdowne Friends Meeting's re-establishment as a Monthly Meeting.

 Lansdowne Friends Meeting is part of Chester Quarterly Meeting, which itself is a part of Philadelphia Yearly Meeting.
 Representatives from our Meeting attend these larger groups, reporting back to Lansdowne during Meeting for Business as events warrant.